Bindo56/Bindo56/README.md

 ## 🧠 About Me

 I'm a passionate **game developer** and designer got my **Bachelor of Game Design Degree** from **Artemisia College of Design, Indore**.
 I specialize in **C#, C++, and Blueprint scripting**, with hands-on experience in **Unity** and **Unreal Engine**.
+In addition to programming, I have experience in 3D modeling, rigging, and basic animation using tools like Autodesk Maya and ZBrush.
+You can check out my art and asset work on my [ArtStation](https://www.artstation.com/bindo56).
 My goal is to build immersive, engaging games and gameplay systems with a focus on storytelling, interaction, and technical polish.

 ---